shankar-r10n/spt-aca-hol/README.md

-Based on thereassurance of Alice and Bob's presentation, Martha introduces them to a prospective customer of the firm  - **Marketblitz**
+Based on the reassurance of Alice and Bob's presentation, Martha introduces them to a prospective customer of the firm  - **Marketblitz**
-This customer, Martha believes could be a ideal pilot customer for ACA and could benefit from a set of hands-on-labs for their development team.
+This customer, Martha believes, could be an ideal pilot customer for ACA and could benefit from a set of hands-on-labs for their development team.

 Alice and Bob are tasked with creating the labs with one overarching instruction from Martha - "Keep it simple but not simplistic :)"